 First off, let's acknowledge a hard truth: Not all abs are created equal.
-Some guys need to work their belly to exhaustion before they can carve out abs, while other dudes seem to get their abs to pop without a single situp.
+Some guys need to work their belly to exhaustion before they can carve out abs, while other dudes seem to get theirs to pop without a single situp.

-Ready to get ripped?
-Let these 30 abs exercises will be the last guide you'll ever need.
+Ready to get ripped and lose your love handles?
+These 30 abs exercises will be the last guide you'll ever need.

-Lie on your back, knees bent 90 degrees, and raise your armsstraight overhead, keeping them pointing upward throughout the exercise.
-Sit up halfway and then steadily return to the floor.
+Lie on your back, knees bent at 90 degrees, and raise your arms straight overhead, keeping them pointing up throughout the exercise.
+Sit up halfway, then steadily return to the floor.
 That's one rep.

 Load the bar with 10-pound plates and kneel on the floor behind it.
 Your shoulders should be over the bar.
 Brace your abs and roll the bar forward, reaching in front of you until you feel your hips are about to sag.
 Roll yourself back.